 Fig. 3.
-General scheme for constructing the model: 1- fluidization column with nternal diameter 0.1 m, 2 gas distributor, 3 -plenum chamber, 4 - centrifugal blower, 5 electrical heater, 6 - surge tank, 7- control valve, 8 -flow meter, 9 -samplers, 10 - bag filter, 11 - Pitot tubes distribution plate.
-When measuring air velocities with a pitot tube, measurements were first taken on the axis of the apparatus, and then the tube was moved toward the wall of the column by 2.5 cm.
-The gas velocities values obtained in this way were recalculated using relation (5) in particle concentrations, which were compared with the model predictions.
+General scheme for constructing the model: 1- fluidization column with nternal diameter 0.1 m, 2 - gas distributor, 3 -plenum chamber, 4 - centrifugal blower, 5 - electrical heater, 6 - surge tank, 7- control valve, 8 -flow meter, 9 -samplers, 10 - bag filter, 11 - Pitot tubes

-The number of holes were made along the side of the column with a step of 0.1 m.
+The number of holes was made along the side of the column with a step of 0.1 m.
 Some of them were equipped with samplers to periodically collect samples of the material for weighing.

-Three straight-type Pitot tubes were used also for measuring the local values of gas velocity in the fluidized bed.
-The measurements of the local gas velocity were taken at heights of 0.15 m, 0.35 m and 0.55 m from the gas
+Three straight-type Pitot tubes were also used for measuring the local values of gas velocity in the fluidized bed.
+The measurements of the local gas velocity were taken at heights of 0.15 m, 0.35 m, and 0.55 m from the gas distribution plate.
+When measuring air velocities with a pitot tube, measurements were first taken on the axis of the apparatus, and then the tube was moved toward the wall of the column by 2.5 cm.
+The gas velocity values obtained in this way were recalculated using relation (5) in particle concentrations, which were compared with the model predictions.

 The hydrodynamic local characteristics of the fluidized bed were measured for two points in time: after 10 minutes and after 55 minutes from the start of the drying process.
-The initial weight of the sample was 1.7 kg with an average moisture content of 3.56 kg/kg.
-After 10 minutes of drying, the moisture content dropped to 2.5 kg/kg, and by 55 minutes of the drying process it was about 0.12 kg/kg.
-As a result the hydrodynamic situation in the bed changed dramatically.
-After 10 minutes of the process the bed consisted of particles with an average size (5.6 mm) and a density 1322 kg/m.
-Such fluidized bed contained a small number of periodically appearing large gas bubbles, but in general it was distinguished by the formation of large-scale particle flows within the bed, with a predominance of upward particle movement in the core of the bed and sliding down of particles at the periphery of the column.
-The minimum fluidization velocity Umf of for the specified particles (to determine it, the process was stopped and restarted with a gradual increase in gas rate to the operating velocity) was 2.4 m/s.
+The initial weight of the sample was 1.7 kg, with an average moisture content of 3.56 kg/kg.
+After 10 minutes of drying, the moisture content dropped to 2.5 kg/kg, and by 55 minutes of the drying process, it was about 0.12 kg/kg.
+As a result, the hydrodynamic situation in the bed changed dramatically.
+After 10 minutes of the process, the bed consisted of particles with an average size (5.6 mm) and a density of 1322 kg/m3.
+Such fluidized bed contained a small number of periodically appearing large gas bubbles, but in general, it was distinguished by the formation of large-scale particle flows within the bed, with a predominance of upward particle movement in the core of the bed and sliding down of particles at the periphery of the column.
+The minimum fluidization velocity U{mf} of for the specified particles (to determine it, the process was stopped and restarted with a gradual increase in gas rate to the operating velocity) was 2.4 m/s.

-After 55 minutes of the process the bed consisted of particles with an average size (4.2 mm) and a density 646 kg/m.
-The minimum fluidization velocity Umf of for the specified particles was 1.3 m/s.
-In this case a few centimeters from the ditributor an obvious dense zone of the bed formed, in which the particles were actively mixed by gas bubbles.
-Apparently due to the square shape the particles actively rotated relative to their own axes, so their movement in the dense phase of the bed was very chaotic, and the gas bubbles collapsed extremely quickly.
+After 55 minutes of the process, the bed consisted of particles with an average size (4.2 mm) and a density of 646 kg/m3.
+The minimum fluidization velocity U{mf} for the specified particles was 1.3 m/s.
+In this case, a few centimeters from the distributor, an obvious dense zone of the bed formed, in which the particles were actively mixed by gas bubbles.
+Apparently, due to the square shape, the particles actively rotated relative to their own axes, so their movement in the dense phase of the bed was very chaotic, and the gas bubbles collapsed extremely quickly.
 A zone of diluted fluidized bed without bubbles was formed above the dense phase.
 It was visually noticeable here that the concentration of particles decreased with height tending to zero.

-The the dimensionless operation velocity $U{\rm mf}/U_0$ for the specified modes were 2.3 and 4.2.
+The dimensionless operation velocity U{mf}/U_0 for the specified modes were 2.3 and 4.2.

-5. Results and discussions
+5. Results and Discussions

-5.1 Numerical experiments
+5.1.
+Numerical Experiments

 The equalities (22)-(24) are the basic dependencies for the proposed model of balance equations.
-However the type of solution largely depends on how to approach the issues of parametric identification when determining the model parameters.
+However, the type of solution largely depends on how to approach the issues of parametric identification when determining the model parameters.